On soliton (in-)stability in multi-dimensional cubic-quintic nonlinear Schr\"odinger equations: Orbital stability of action ground states in 2D

 \subsection{Numerical method for the time-evolution}

-In this section we will numerically study the time-evolution of \eqref{eq:nls} resulting from initial data $u_0$ given by perturbations of nonlinear ground states.
+In this section we will numerically study the time-evolution of \eqref{eq:nls} resulting from initial data $u_0$ given by perturbations of action ground states.
 We will only consider perturbations which conserve the radial symmetry.
+To consider more general perturbations, a full 3D code would be necessary which is beyond the scope of the present paper.
 This allows us to use the change of variables \eqref{s} and effectively solve \eqref{eq:nls} in the (non-singular) form

 We thereby use the same discretization for $s\in [0, \infty)$ in terms of Chebyshev collocation points as detailed in the previous section.

 After the spatial discretization in $s$, equation (\ref{NLSpqs}) is then approximated via a system of ordinary differential equations.
 These equations are then integrated in time using a {\it time-splitting method} in which the linear step is solved numerically via an implicit {\it fourth-order} Runge-Kutta method, see \cite{KS} for more details.
 The accuracy of this time-integration algorithm is henceforth controlled via the analytically conserved quantity $E(u)$, which in our case nevertheless depends on time due to unavoidable numerical errors.
 As discussed in \cite{etna}, the numerical conservation of the relative mass tends to overestimate the numerical error by one to two orders of magnitude.
 We shall always aim at a numerical error below $\mathcal O(10^{-3})$, i.e. below plotting accuracy.
 This means that we ensure a relative energy-conservation